 Following the 2008 crash, the conventional wisdom espoused in the media was that millennials would forever be the non-real estate generation.
-They were nomadic; they valued experience over things; and they had witnessed the carnage of the 2008 collapse and would forever remain on the sidelines.
-But now, according to a National Association of Realtors study, they are the largest generational purchasers of homes in the U.S. So much for the conventional wisdom.
+They were nomadic; they valued experience over things; and they witnessed the carnage of the 2008 collapse and would forever remain on the sidelines.
+But now, according to a National Association of Realtors study, millennials are the generation buying more homes than any other in the U.S. So much for the conventional wisdom.

 Looking Back at 2008